periplox/jquery.fadeloader/README.md

 ```

-Finally set the Fadeloader inside the document ready event.
+Finally set the Fadeloader in the 'document ready' event.
 This is the basic usage:
 ``` javascript
 $(document).ready(function() {
 	$('body').fadeloader({ });
 });
 ```
+That's it!
+Enjoy and help me improve the plugin.